Develop and Sustain a Welcoming, Equitable, and Inclusive Community

 Integrate DEI into new student orientation and the first-year experience for undergraduate students and in orientation programming for new graduate and professional students.

-The Graduate School is piloting an implicit bias training program for all Teaching Assistants and non-research Graduate Assistants in 2020-21.
+• The Graduate School piloted an implicit bias training program for all Teaching Assistants and non-research Graduate Assistants in 2020-21, which is now included in TA training as a matter of course.

 Provide DEI training for all Marquette staff and faculty

-In progress: The Office of Institutional Diversity and Inclusion is currently vetting online programs for all employees that focus on bias, microaggressions, and fostering a more diverse and inclusive campus environment as a baseline training aimed at developing common vocabularies and understandings.
+The Office of Institutional Diversity and Inclusion and the Department of Human Resources has implemented an online program for all employees that focuses on bias, microaggressions, and cultivating a more inclusive campus environment to foster foundational understandings and common vocabulary around these issues.

-Offer additional DEI trainings aimed at reducing the effects of bias and unwelcoming behavior affecting community members based on race, ethnicity, gender identity or sexual orientation, class, and other identities.
+Offer additional optional DEI programs for students, faculty, and staff aimed at reducing the effects of bias and unwelcoming behavior affecting community members based on race, ethnicity, gender identity or sexual orientation, class, and other identities.

-Ongoing: The Symposium on Diversity, Equity, and Social Justice has become an annual project of the Committee on Equity and Inclusion, and the Office of Institutional Diversity and Inclusion continues to sponsor the Marquette Forum and Metcalfe Lecture Series.
-The inaugural Lecture on Racial Justice, scheduled for April 1, 2020, with Dr. Imani Perry has been postponed until 2020-21.
-For additional opportunities to participate in development and dialogue around issues related to diversity, equity, inclusion, and social justice, see the online diversity calendar.
+The Symposium on Diversity, Inclusion, and Social Justice has become an annual project of the University Committee on Equity and Inclusion (UCEI), and the Office of Institutional Diversity and Inclusion continues to sponsor the Marquette Forum and Metcalfe Lecture Series.
+For additional opportunities to participate in programs related to diversity, equity, inclusion, and social justice, sign up to receive the diversity newsletter

 Incentivize inclusive innovation by integrating DEI in large scale projects and internal funding opportunities

-Focus the Explorer’s Challenge on projects that seek to improve diversity, equity and inclusion at Marquette and in Milwaukee.
+Focus the Explorer Challenge on projects that seek to improve diversity, equity and inclusion at Marquette and in Milwaukee.

-Done: The VP for Research and Innovation has integrated “inclusion” as a key criterion for all applicants.
+The VP for Research and Innovation has integrated “inclusion” as a key criterion for all Explorer Challenge applicants.

 Support the development of Marquette’s Institute for Women’s Leadership as it advances gender equity and creates programming and training opportunities for women in leadership.